UNIVERSITY AND COLLEGE UNION

 10 CONDUCT OF BALLOTS

-10.1 Unless decided otherwise by the NEC all ballots will be conducted in accordance with this rule, other than industrial action ballots which will be conducted in accordance with national rules.
+10.1 All ballots will be conducted in accordance with this rule, other than industrial action ballots which will be conducted in accordance with national rules.

 10.2 If required, a ballot for officer posts will be held in accordance with 10.3.
-A ballot for ordinary committee members will be held in accordance with 10.3.
+A ballot for ordinary committee members will be held by a vote at the AGM.

-10.3 The Returning Officer will supervise the conduct of the ballot including the distribution of ballot forms and will fix the date and time for starting the count of the ballot.
-Not later than the end of the day that is fourteen days before the date fixed for counting the ballot, the ballot forms will be sent to each member of the Branch.
+10.3 Not later than the end of the day that is fourteen days before the date fixed for counting the ballot, the ballot forms will be sent to each member of the Branch.
+The Returning Officer will supervise the conduct of the ballot including the distribution of ballot forms and will fix the date and time for starting the count of the ballot.
 The ballot will be secret.
 Ballots will be counted in accordance with the method determined by the returning officer.
 Where appropriate and practicable, the single transferable vote system will be used.

 10.4 When officer and committee ballots are conducted over the same time period, they will be counted in the following order: officer and other positions set out in rule 8.1, in the order in which they are set out in that rule, followed by ordinary committee members.
-If a person is a candidate in two or more elections over the same time period for positions that cannot be held concurrently under the rules, after the successful election of that candidate to a position, votes for that candidate will be disregarded in subsequent elections.
-If an existing committee member is elected to an officer post, the consequent committee vacancy may be filled at the same election if there are sufficient candidates for ordinary committee posts.
+If a person is a candidate in two or more elections over the same time period for positions that cannot be held concurrently under rule, after the successful election of that candidate to a position, votes for that candidate will be disregarded in subsequent elections.

-10.5 The result will be notified in writing by the Returning Officer to the Secretary and candidates.
-As soon as practicable thereafter the results will be notified by the secretary to the members of the Branch and to the General Secretary of UCU.
+10.5 The result will be notified in writing by the Returning Officer to the secretary and as soon as practicable by the secretary to the members of the Branch and to the General Secretary of UCU.

 12 REMOVAL FROM OFFICE